dilipboidya/buck-converter/README.md

 // create 80% duty cycle

 assign out = (counter<80) ?
-1:0; // assign LED to 1 if counter value is less than 80
+1:0; // assign out to 1 if counter value is less than 80
 endmodule

 ```